Mark-Hopkins-at-Williams/csci-121/code/lab8/README.md

 ## Exercise 1

 Write a function ```makeGroceryList``` that takes a list of strings as its input.
 It should return a “grocery list”, which is a single string that separates the elements of the list with the word “and”.

-    > makeGroceryList(['bananas', 'celery', 'apples', 'salt'])
+    > makeGroceryList(['toilet paper', 'hand sanitizer', 'salt'])
-    'bananas and celery and apples and salt'
+    'toilet paper and hand sanitizer and salt'

 ## Exercise 2

 Write a function ```makeTodaysGroceryList``` that takes a list of strings as its first argument and a predicate function as its second argument.
 It should return a “grocery list”, which identifies the elements of the list that satisfy the predicate, and then separates those elements with the word “and”.

-    > def isPlural(s):
+    > def isMultipleWords(s):
-        return s.endswith('s')

-    > makeTodaysGroceryList(['bananas', 'apples', 'salt'], isPlural)
-    'bananas and apples'
+        return ' ' in s

+    > makeTodaysGroceryList(['toilet paper', 'hand sanitizer', 'salt'], isMultipleWords) 'toilet paper and hand sanitizer'

 ## Exercise 3

 Write a function ```drawBoard``` that takes a length-3 list of length-3 lists and prints out an attractive tic-tac-toe board.

     > drawBoard([["X", " ", "O"], [" ", "X", "O"], [" ", " ", "X"]])
     X| |O